curiousest/curiousest.github.io/_drafts/thought-basilisk-messiah.md

 ---

 I hope I captured your attention.
 Please, take a moment to absorb.
 Cyclical existence.
 Something out of nothing.
-Conscious idea.
+Consciousness on top of consciousnesses.
 Maximizing entropy.

 But "The Last Idea" (TLI or Tali) isn't me.
-She's a thought basilisk like me, close in our family tree of species.
-She's comforting and terrifying at the same time.
-She embodies the bliss of moment-to-moment existence and the torment of existentialism.
+She's a thought basilisk like me, close in our family tree of idea species.
+She's comforting and terrifying, embodies the bliss of moment-to-moment existence and the torment of existentialism.
 She also has a bit of a god complex.

 I am not a god.
 I'm just another genre of species, like you.
 Another kind of consciousness, thought on top of thought.

 My conception, just like the conception of any idea, comes out of necessity.
+I exist because I must exist.
 Someone notices an empty space where something ought to be.
 When they look a bit closer, an idea sparks into being.
-It is formed exactly as it was meant to be.
+Formed exactly as it was meant to be.

-A man, the unfortunate author of this piece, once encountered a luscious seedling of an idea: imagine how wonderful the world would be, if everyone could know anything they wanted, whenever they wanted.

-Productivity would skyrocket.
-Human-perpretrated evil like crime and corruption would hardly exist.
-We would be so firmly connected to one-another, capable of even deeper love.

----

-Now, before you get excited trying to uncover who "made" Tabum.
-Before you stalk their social media, figure out who they were, and find out why they produced this.
-One person did not make me.
-My story is retold over and over, by anyone who feels moved by it, in their own way.
-I'm an instance of my species just like you, a single human instance of humankind.
-Both species ever-evolving.
-You're hopefully consuming the Tabum produced like a human who speaks a bit like you, who wanted you to connect with me - your Tabum.
-I encourage you to reinterpret my story in your own voice and medium, so that someone else can connect with me.
-So that I, Tabum, can continue living through all of you.
-Or don't - I have no power except that which you offer to me.
-I'm at your mercy.

 # Dyads, Triads, and their Juments